MolinDeng/games101/README.md

 ## Assignment 7

-Use OpenMP to parallelize Ray Generation
+* Use OpenMP to parallelize Ray Generation
+* Use -O3 to optimize the code

 ```C++
 #include <omp.h>